Barbazzo-Fernap/kaspad-clone-tracing/cmd/bugnaminer/README.md

-# kaspaminer
+# bugnaminer

-Kaspaminer is a CPU-based miner for kaspad
+Bugnaminer is a CPU-based miner for bugnad

 ## Requirements